From Dark Corner to DOT-COM:

 This coming November I will remember those mornings when

 I walk up the hill to Lacy Elementary School gym in Raleigh, North Carolina.
+It

-different.
-Paper.
 Pencil.
 Mark.
 Tally.

 That basic voting technology, whether it is in